Livinia Nixon: Education

 Nixon was educated at Lauriston Girls' School as well as Deakin University.
 She has also completed a Graduate Diploma in Applied Science at Melbourne University.

 Personal life

-She grew up in the affluent Melbourne suburb of Toorak.
+Nixon grew up in the affluent Melbourne suburb of Toorak.

-Nixon is an ambassador for the Juvenile Diabetes Foundation and World Vision.
+Livinia is an ambassador for the Juvenile Diabetes Foundation and World Vision.
 She also travelled to parts of Thailand with World Vision after the tsunami in December 2004.

 Nixon is married and has two sons.

+She is a keen Richmond Football Club supporter.